Vaginal discharge in pregnancy

 Is it normal to have vaginal discharge in pregnancy?

 Yes.
 Almost all women have more vaginal discharge in pregnancy.
-This is quite normal and happens for a few reasons.
-During pregnancy the cervix (neck of the womb) and vaginal walls get softer and discharge increases to help prevent any infections travelling up from the vagina to the womb.
+This is normal, and helps prevent any infections travelling up from the vagina to the womb.

 Towards the end of pregnancy, the amount of discharge increases further.
 In the last week or so of pregnancy, it may contain streaks of sticky, jelly-like pink mucus.

 This is called a "show", and happens when the mucus that's been present in your cervix during pregnancy comes away.